cucumber/docs/content/gherkin/reference.md

 configuration, so you don't need to place the `# language` header in every file.

 ## Gherkin Dialects
+In order to allow Gherkin to be written in a number of languages, the English keywords have also been translated.
+To improve readability and flow, some languages may have more than one translation for any given keyword.

+A list of the currently supported languages and their keywords can be found below.

 {{% gherkin-i18n-table %}}